Software Development Process at Cleveroad: How We Build Web and Mobile Apps

 - Small UI issues

-…they reopen the task adding a comment that describes the issue, steps to reproduce it, a crash log, and/or screenshots.
-Or create a new task with a Bug label.
+…they reopen the task with a comment that describes the issue, steps to reproduce it, a crash log, and/or screenshots.
+Or create a new task with a ‘bug’ label for developers to fix.

-Bugs don't stand a chance.
-Find out what types of software tests we run and what for.
+Find out what types of software tests we run during the software development process and what for.

-In the middle of the Sprint, the PM initiates a planning meeting with the client to pick features from the project backlog and move them to the next Sprint backlog.
-Also, the PM starts working on a specification for the next Sprint.
+In the middle of the sprint, the Project Manager initiates a planning meeting with the client to pick features from the current backlog and move them to the next sprint backlog.

-What else happens in the last few days of Sprint 1-N:
+Here’s what happens in the last few days of the sprint:

 - Code freeze (day 9)

 - PM prepares sprint report, QA — test reports